-Sometimes, after a bad breakup, hitting the road for a road trip with friends is just what you need to take your mind off of all the vacations you took to Niagara Falls hotels and all the hurt that was left behind.
+Sometimes, after a bad breakup, hitting the road for a road trip with friends is just what you need to take your mind off of all the vacations you took and all the hurt that was left behind.
 However, road trips can also serve a purpose in a relationship.
 By taking even a weekend road trip with your significant other, you can learn a lot more about them than you would on a million arranged dates.
 This could make or break your relationship.
 For more tips on road tripping with your significant other, read on.

 To Plan or Not to Plan

 Whether or not you should plan out your road trip depends on how impulsive you and your significant other are.
-Some people like to leave their homes in Hudson Valley towns with only a destination in mind while others like to have all their rest stops pre-booked to avoid disappointments.
+Some people like to leave their homes with only a destination in mind while others like to have all their rest stops pre-booked to avoid disappointments.
 If one of you is impulsive and the other likes to plan, why not plan the core of the trip (route and overnights) but leave the day's activities blank so that you can visit whatever catches your eye as you drive along?

 Division of Responsibilities

 To avoid killing each other during extended periods cooped up in the car, create fair rules, such as each person has veto power over the music or drivers only drive for two hour shifts.
 You can also divide your responsibilities according to preference, such as if one of you likes to drive and the other likes to navigate.
 To keep from getting shack wacky, play games like I Spy, the alphabet game, name that song, or spot the wacky sign art while you're driving along.